jrenaud90/CyRK/README.md

 ```

 ### Cython-based `CySolver`
+**Deprecation Warning:** CySolverc class based method was a previous version of CyRK's cython solver for cython-only functions.
+It has been replaced by `from CyRK cimport cysolve_ivp`. `CySolver` is no longer supported and will be removed in a future version of CyRK.
 The cython-based `CySolver` class requires writing a new cython cdef class.
 This is done in a new cython .pyx file which must then be cythonized and compiled before it can be used.

 ```cython